yaw277/slire/README.md

 `countBySpec<S extends Specification<T>>(spec: S, options?: { onScopeBreach?: 'zero' | 'error' }): Promise<number>`

 Returns the number of entities that match the provided specification.
 Like `count`, the repository automatically applies scope filtering and soft delete exclusion.
 This method works with the same specification objects used by `findBySpec`, enabling consistent query logic across find and count operations.
 Returns 0 if no matching entities are found.

+---
+content below is temporary and needs restructure...
+---

 ## MongoDB Implementation